harplife/zettelkasten/goals/goal_bachelor_in_cs.md

 ---

 # Get a Bachelor's Degree in Computer Science
 This is a goal that I started thinking of, once I hit the 1 year mark working as a programmer/data scientist.
-Back in 2020 December, I attempted to apply to KNOU for the 2021 spring semester, but failed to do so because transcripts from Webster did not arrive on time for registration, due to covid 19.
+Back in 2020 December, I attempted to apply to KNOU for the 2021 spring semester, but failed to do so because transcripts from Webster did not arrive on time for registration due to covid 19.

-I was able to register for the 2021 fall semester though, and began studying at September.
+I was able to register for the 2021 fall semester though, and began studying in September.

 ## Objective
 There is one ~~combined~~ objective.